 Methyl Capped Surfactants

-What is Methyl Capped Surfactant?
+What is Methyl Capped Surfactants?

-What is Methyl Capped Surfactant used for?
+What is Methyl Capped Surfactants used for?

 Frequently Asked Questions About Surfactants